cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 Reminds me of my own maxim that "you can't lose control over information you don't have."

-BE CAREFUL WHAT YOU SAY: Phones, public space, private spaces...
-Everything can be bugged.
+BE CAREFUL WHAT YOU SAY: Phones, public space, private spaces… Everything can be bugged.

 Use simple ("open") codes, rather than cryptonyms, whenever possible.
 You don't want to be talking about "purple lambs going to Boston to learn about malaria research" - just say "some friends will be going to the usual place to be trained in my specialty".
 Think of this as "speaking around" the thing you want to communicate; you're leaving the meaning implicit upon shared knowledge.
 (This is almost the human equivalent of a one-time pad.)